wacncontent/CustomizeTool/output/articles/automation/automation-scheduling-a-runbook.md

 ### To link a schedule to a runbook with Windows PowerShell

 You can use the [Register-AzureAutomationScheduledRunbook](http://msdn.microsoft.com/zh-cn/library/azure/dn690265.aspx) to link a schedule to a runbook.
-You can specify values for the runbook’s parameters with the Parameters parameter.
+You can specify values for the runbook's parameters with the Parameters parameter.
 See [Starting a Runbook in Azure Automation](/documentation/articles/automation-starting-a-runbook) for more information on specifying parameter values.

 The following sample commands show how to link a schedule to a runbook with parameters.